 In the era before preschool, Jeanmarie and I played on our backyard swing set, hoping for visitors.
 We sometimes saw an aunt or grandmother.
-Desperate for excitement one day I hid on the back floorboard of Aunt Nola’s sedan after she visited with Mom.
+Desperate for excitement one day I hid on the back seat floorboard of Aunt Nola’s sedan after she visited with Mom.
 I figured she was headed to Grandma’s and therein lay my escape.
-Instead, she drove along to Mariani’s Goat Ranch.
+Instead, she drove the opposite direction to Mariani’s Goat Ranch.
 Nola parked and went to buy eggs and visit.
-I emerged from her car surprised we weren’t at Grandma’s, so drifted down the road with the vague idea of waking home.
+I emerged from her car surprised we weren’t at Grandma’s, so drifted down the road with a vague idea of waking home.
 I was picked by an adult who recognized me and promptly delivered me the mile and a half back to Mom.
 It was that kind of place.

 Each month a novel source of entertainment arrived.
 That’s when the King County mobile library made its round to our secluded hamlet.
 The Bookmobile parked on the gravel strip across from our house where the road was widest.
 Stepping anxiously through the side door, one entered a bus filled with books, any of which you could pick up and take home.
 With Mom or Grandma in tow, we examined colorful covers then checked out volumes at the rear exit.
 Upon its returned, we exchanged our previous cache for new selections.
 Once checked out, Two Little Miners through purchase or gift became part of our family’s library.